ogurcan/blockchain/ethereum/local-private-network/contracts/02-ReceiveEther/README.md

 In this example, we will create, deploy and use a simple contract to show how contracts process transactions.

+> This contract has aldready been developed and can be found in `./contracts/02-ReceiveEther/ReceiveEther.sol` file.
+If you are only interested in the deployment and usage of the contract, you can continue from this [section](#deploying-the-contract).

 ## Contract: ReceiveEther

 We will build a `ReceiveEther` contract on the ethereum command line that accepts ethers during 10 minutes.
 When a transaction send ether to this contract, it is going to transfer the `amount` received to a predefined `receivingAccount`.